zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/12-clustering.markdown

-#How to install Liferay DXP in a clustered environment
+#How to install @product@ in a clustered environment
 ## Description
 Many enterprise environments utilize clustering for both scalability and availability.
-This article provides specific instructions for installing a basic configuration of Liferay DXP in a pre-existing clustered environment.
+This article provides specific instructions for installing a basic configuration of @product@ in a pre-existing clustered environment.

 A common misconception is that by configuring Liferay, a high-availability / clustered environment is created automatically.
 However, by definition, a clustered environment includes load balancers, clustered application servers, and databases.
 Once the clustered environment is set up, Liferay can then be installed into that environment.
 The article extends the Liferay Clustering section of the User Guide by giving further instructions.